wisterose/Frameworks/README.md

 ## Why I'm Sharing

 I remember how hard it was starting out, so I’m putting this here in case it helps someone.
 Plus it’s kinda fun to look back at how I build things.
+I will not explain specifically how to use any dependencies used in the code.

 ## | License